 - 1. The MPAS "Registry"

-- 2. Pools (less aquatic and fun than you might imagine...)
+- 2. Pools

 - 3. Logging mechanism

-This talk is very software-oriented (perhaps boring?), but the ideas will be important for upcoming talks about adding new diagnostics and passive tracers in MPAS!
+This talk is very software-oriented, but the ideas will be important for upcoming talks about adding new diagnostics and passive tracers in MPAS!

 A central component of all MPAS "cores" is the Registry file.